Alex-ArceJr/Project-1/README.md

 # Abuelita's Recipe

 A spaceman game with a personal twist and is Spanish based.
 This game is themed around the recipes my Grandmother would make for me as a child.
-I've created this game to showcase my Grandmothers dishes and culture in her memory.
+I've created this game to showcase my Grandmother's dishes and culture in her memory.

 ![Game Page](https://user-images.githubusercontent.com/106491940/230487877-2647604d-3929-419b-9128-4c6a122fcd4d.png)